dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 ## How to implement recursive types: a general recipe

-The main idea is to replace a given recursive type definition by a more detailed definition showing how a value of the recursive type may be constructed from simpler parts or from primitive values.
+The main idea is to replace a given recursive type definition by a more detailed description showing how a value of the recursive type may be constructed from simpler parts or from primitive values.
-That definition will be _itself_ non-recursive and so it will be accepted by Dhall.
+That description will be _itself_ non-recursive, and so it will be accepted by Dhall.
 Then we use a trick (known as the "Church encoding") that involves universally quantified types.
-With that trick, Dhall will create a complicated-looking type that represents our recursive data structure.
+With that trick, Dhall will create a complicated-looking type that is not recursive but still is able to represent our recursive data structure.

+We will now explain this technique step by step.

 ### Step 1: from a recursive type definition to a recursion scheme

-First, we rewrite a recursive type definition in the form of an equation `T = F T` where `F` will be a new type constructor called the "recursion scheme".
+First, we rewrite a Haskell recursive type definition in the form `data T = F T` where `F` will be a new type constructor called the "recursion scheme".
 We will need to define `F` appropriately.

 For example, the integer list type has this Haskell definition: